Can this “sleep-friendly” ice cream really help you catch more zzzs?

 The $4.99 pints, the company says, have a balance of fiber, protein, and (less) sugar, which its scientific advisors (sleep experts Michael Breus and Michael Grandner along with nutritionist and sleep therapist Lauren Broch) helped formulate.
 Ingredients include a protein that’s relatively low in lactose, as well as minerals, amino acids, and enzymes they say aid sleep and reduce acid reflux.

 Nightfood comes in eight tried-and-true flavors like chocolate, vanilla, chocolate chip cookie dough, and decaf coffee, all tailored to promote better rest.
 The Cherry Eclipse flavor, for example, relies on a specific type of cherry that’s naturally highest in melatonin.
-The chocolate chunks, meanwhile, are made from Chocamine, a cocoa-based ingredient that tastes just like the real thing but without the caffeine kick.
+Other products are made from Chocamine, a cocoa-based ingredient that tastes just like the real thing but without the caffeine kick.

 “We looked at everything through the prism of sleep,” founder Sean Folkson tells Fast Company.
 “It’s not about, like, dropping an Ambien or some sleep aid into the product; it’s about making ice cream in a way that’s less disruptive.”